HimaniVaishnav/Computer-vision-assignment/README.md

 ### (3) Training and inferencing Yolov5 mode;l on custom data

 - Run jupyter notebook server and open [training_and_inference.ipynb](training_and_inference.ipynb) to train and run inference
 - We are using yolov5s which is very light weight in terms of computation.
+- Have trained on 20 epochs with 16 batch size, which took 43 minutes.
+- Trained models physical size is only 14 MB.

 ## Results